 The Connecticut Historical Society is committed to digitizing its collections to make them available remotely to users everywhere.
-Digital reproductions of images, manuscripts, and artifacts in the Connecticut Historical Society collection are available for personal, educational, and commercial use.
+Digital reproductions of images, manuscripts, and artifacts in the Connecticut Historical Society collection are available for personal, educational, and in some instances commercial use.

-When using an image from the CHS collection in any way other than for personal use, there are two things to be aware of: the credit line and citations, and copyright.
+When using an image from the CHS collection in any way other than for personal use, there are three things to be aware of: the credit line, citations, and copyright.

 A credit line acknowledges, in a caption that appears next to a reproduction, the source of the reproduction.
 If there is limited space, the credit line can simply read, “The Connecticut Historical Society.”
 If there is room in the space allotted for the caption, the full citation can be used.